-Bottom line, downtime affects your customer service and should be minimized at all costs.
-Thankfully with Telnyx, it won’t cost you to reduce this downtime, let’s take a look at pricing next.
+Bottom line, network quality affects your customer service.
+Thankfully with Telnyx, it won’t cost you to provide crystal-clear calls to all your customers, let’s take a look at pricing next.

 Optus have made their pricing a little difficult to understand, so we’ve tried our best to make sense of it here.
 Like many large telcos, they have a more antiquated view of billing and require a minimum monthly payment and will limit your number of connections.